-- Competition in physical retail will increase as digitally native brands expand into brick-and-mortar
+- Competition in physical retail is increasing as digitally native brands expand into brick-and-mortar

 - Brands are using AR shopping experiences to boost conversions